Shinmera/qtools/README.md

 ## Extending Qtools
 The Widget class options and the widget environment can be extended by the user.
 If you find yourself repeating certain actions or definitions, you may want to define shortcuts using these.

-### Widget Options
-Widget option expansion happens in two stages in order to account for the complications that arise with class initialisation.
-If your option needs to modify or add class slot options, you will have to use `define-widget-slot-option`.
-For expanding to qt-class options or other parts, rely on `define-widget-class-option`.
-When an option is evaluated it is done in the following manner:

-    (defclass .. (:foo (..) (..)) (:bar ..)) => (:foo ((..) (..)) :bar (..)) => (call-slot-option :foo (..)) (call-slot-option :foo (..))...

-Meaning the class options first get turned into a plist as per the way defclass works.
-Each 'body' of an option then gets individually passed to an option expander.
-Each call of an expander then returns a plist to use in place of the original (the plists get merged as per `fuse-plists`).
-This allows your option to expand to multiple different options without having to be aware of or risking disturbing other options.

-For example, defining an option that takes a name and adds that as a slot would be something like the following:

-    (define-widget-slot-option class-slot (class name)
-      `(:direct-slots ((:name ,name :readers () :writers () :initargs ()))))

-When writing slot expanders you need to be aware of the following complication: The class has not been initialised at the point the expander is evaluated, which means that none of the class' slots will be available and even the class' name might be undefined.
-You should really only use slot expanders to add slots and for everything else a class expander should be used.
-At that point the class should be properly initialised with its slots (as per `shared-initialize`).

-### Environment Forms
-Environment forms can be added with `define-environment-form`.
-As the primary value you should return a form to put in place of the original form (just like a macro would).
-The secondary value, if provided, should be a list of defclass options to pack into the `define-widget` form.
-For example you could do something like this:

-    (define-environment-form docstring (string)
-      (values NIL `((:documentation ,string))))

-Which would then turn

-    (with-widget-environment
-      (define-widget foo () ())
-      (docstring "foo"))

-into

-    (progn (define-widget foo () () (:documentation "foo")))

-You can read more about what an environment form might do by using `describe-environment-form`.

 ### Copying and Finalizing
 In order to account for your own objects and operations you can extend the `copy` and `finalize` functions by using `define-copy-method` and `define-finalize-method` or `defmethod` directly.
 The two define macros bring the convenience of automatically resolving to a Qt class (and thus using `copy/finalize-using-class`) if possible, making it all look a bit cleaner.